zama-ai/concrete-ml/docs/README.md

 This example shows the typical flow of a Concrete-ML model:

 - The model is trained on unencrypted (plaintext) data using scikit-learn.
-As FHE operates over integers, Concrete-ML quantizes the model to use only integers during inference
+As FHE operates over integers, Concrete-ML quantizes the model to use only integers during inference.
 - The quantized model is compiled to a FHE equivalent.
-Under the hood, the model is first converted to a Concrete-Numpy program, then compiled
+Under the hood, the model is first converted to a Concrete-Numpy program, then compiled.
 - Inference can then be done on encrypted data.
 The above example shows encrypted inference in the model development phase.
 Alternatively, in [deployment](getting-started/cloud.md) in a client/server setting, the data is encrypted by the client, processed securely by the server and then decrypted by the client.

 ## Current limitations

-To make a model work with FHE, the only constrain is to make it run within the supported precision limitations of Concrete-ML (currently 8-bit integers).
-Thus, machine learning models are required to be quantized, which sometimes leads to loss of accuracy versus the original model operating on plaintext.
+To make a model work with FHE, the only constraint is to make it run within the supported precision limitations of Concrete-ML (currently 8-bit integers).
+Thus, machine learning models are required to be quantized, which sometimes leads to a loss of accuracy versus the original model operating on plaintext.

 Additionally, Concrete-ML currently only supports FHE _inference_.
 On the other hand, training has to be done on unencrypted data, producing a model which is then converted to a FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.

 Finally, in Concrete-ML there is currently no support for pre-processing model inputs and for post-processing model outputs.
-These processing stages may involve text to numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and mixing of results of ensemble models.
+These processing stages may involve text to numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and the mixing of results of ensemble models.

 All of these issues are currently being addressed and significant improvements are expected to be released in the coming months.